EarthBound: Sequels and rereleases

 As part of the anniversary celebrations for the Nintendo Entertainment System and Mother 2 in March 2013, Nintendo rereleased EarthBound for Japan on the Wii's successor, the Wii U Virtual Console.
 EarthBound producer Satoru Iwata soon announced a wider rerelease, citing fan interest on Nintendo's Miiverse social platform.
 The July American and European launch included a free, online recreation of the game's original Player's Guide, optimized for viewing on the Wii U GamePad.
 The game was a top-seller on the Wii U Virtual Console, and both Kotaku users and first-time EarthBound players had an "overwhelmingly positive" response to the game.
 Simon Parkin wrote that its re-release was a "momentous occasion" as the return of "one of Nintendo's few remaining lost classics" after 20 years.
 The re-release was one GameSpot editor's game of the year, and Nintendo Life's Virtual Console game of the year.
 The New Nintendo 3DS-specific Virtual Console received the re-release the next year, in March 2016.
 In September 2017, Nintendo released the Super NES Classic Edition, which included EarthBound among its games.
 Japan's version of the console however, did not include the game.

-In February 2022, Nintendo rereleased EarthBound worldwide on its Nintendo Switch Online service along with its predecessor EarthBound Beginnings.
+In February 2022, Nintendo rereleased EarthBound worldwide on the Nintendo Classics service along with its predecessor EarthBound Beginnings.